ACGME-accredited

 Who thrives here

-Want deep neuropsychiatry training Thrive with medically complex patients Value close faculty mentorship Aim for academic or hospital-based careers Enjoy teaching residents and students
+Enjoys working with medically complex patients Values close faculty mentorship Aims for academic or hospital-based careers Enjoys teaching residents and students

 Memory Disorders Clinic, VA Boston.
 Diagnosis and management of Alzheimer's disease, Lewy body dementia, frontotemporal dementia, and other late-life cognitive syndromes.
 Fellows learn neuroimaging interpretation, neuropsychological test integration, and anti-amyloid therapies (lecanemab, donanemab) under Dr. Andrew Budson, one of the country's leading cognitive behavioral neurologists (150+ publications, 9 books).
 Additional neuropsychiatry mentorship from Dr. Danny Mendoza (triple-boarded in psychiatry, addiction, and geriatrics; BIDMC Cognitive Neurology Unit) and Dr. Bernie Vaccaro (fellowship-trained in neuropsychiatry, epilepsy monitoring, movement disorders). |